openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Cutting_Model.md

       </net>

    As shown in the TensorBoard picture, the original model has more nodes than its Intermediate Representation.
 Model conversion, using ``convert_model()``, consists of a set of model transformations, including fusing of batch normalization ``InceptionV1/InceptionV1/Conv2d_1a_7x7/BatchNorm`` with convolution ``InceptionV1/InceptionV1/Conv2d_1a_7x7/convolution``, which is why it is not present in the final model.
-This is not an effect of the ``output`` option, it is the typical behavior of Model Conversion API for batch normalizations and convolutions.
+This is not an effect of the ``output`` option, it is the typical behavior of model conversion API for batch normalizations and convolutions.
 The effect of the ``output`` is that the ``ReLU`` layer becomes the last one in the converted model.

 2. The following command cuts the edge that comes from 0 output port of the ``InceptionV1/InceptionV1/Conv2d_1a_7x7/Relu`` and the rest of the model, making this node the last one in the model: